cryptedx/simple-repo-to-text/README.md

 - **Convert Workspace to PlainText**: Select files from your current workspace and generate a formatted text output.
 - **Integrated Workflow**: Use VSCode commands to select and format the files into one cohesive output.
 - **Directory Structure**: Includes a visual representation of the directory structure in the final output.
+- **Binary File Handling**: Image and binary files are displayed in the file selection list but are not selected by default, making it easier to focus on text-based files.

 ## Installation